sighmon/open-archive.org-Website-2019/_posts/2022-02-24-Ukraine-Media-Guide.md

 ---
 layout: page
 title: Filtering out the noise - Navigating the news around Russia’s attack on Ukraine
-description: Tools to help you look beyond the headlines, By Kelcie Grega and Viktoriia Savchuk
+description: Tools to help you look beyond the headlines
 image: /images/Ukraine1.png
 permalink: /UkraineMediaGuide
 published: true
 ---
+<i>By Kelcie Grega and Viktoriia Savchuk, February 24th, 2022</i>
 <div style="max-width: 1024px; text-align: center; margin: 0 auto;"><img style="width: 100%; height: auto; margin: 10px;" src="/images/Ukraine1.png"/></div>
 <p><i>Disclaimer: We posted this on Thursday, Feb.
 24th and recognize that this is an evolving situation and that the content of this article may not be up to date when you read it.</i></p>